Turner’s Pit Barbeque

 Seasoning: Salt, pepper, maybe garlic

-Description: They use grass fed beef I believe, as they had several signs mentioning it.
+Description: They use grass-fed beef I believe, as they had several signs mentioning it.
 Juicy brisket with good smoke and pepper coming through in each bite.
-Lean pieces did start to crumble though and was just slightly overcooked, but really good overall.
-Minimal smoke ring but a nice bark with a nice punch of salt and pepper.
-Similar for the fatty piece, while it was really good and pretty juicy, it was a little tough and was slightly overcooked poked, making it crumble and very a little mushy to the bite.
-While this was better than I remember, it’s not the best in the state, especially for still being the highest priced option anywhere.
+Lean pieces did start to crumble, though, and it was just slightly overcooked, but really good overall.
+Minimal smoke ring, but a nice bark with a nice punch of salt and pepper.
+Similar for the fatty piece, while it was really good and pretty juicy, it was a little tough and was slightly overcooked, making it crumble, and causing it to be a little mushy to the bite.
+While this was better than I remember, it’s not the best in the state, especially for still being the highest-priced option anywhere.
 Pit Fiend, Post Oak, Smok, Hogback, Scooter’s all above it, same with others, but probably in the Top 10 in the state.
 The pieces were also thickly cut, which was also needed with it crumbling apart.
 Would order again, but it’s also the highest priced brisket in the state, so just a heads up

 Brisket Burnt End Sausage